-Together with the NRCMA and New England Noxious Weeds Authority, Council implemented an environmental weeds project which focussed on managing Firethorn (Pyracantha spp.), Cotoneaster (Cotoneaster spp.) and wild fruit trees.
+Using funding from the RVIP program, Council is implementing an environmental weeds project which focussed on managing Firethorn (Pyracantha spp.), Cotoneaster (Cotoneaster spp.) and wild fruit trees.

 Community awareness materials were distributed in the form of the Priority Noxious Weeds of Glen Innes booklet and the Namoi Gwydir New England Noxious Weed Control Handbook.